A Hub for Learning Engagement and Creativity!

-The John I. Smith Charities Library is the central hub of campus.
-The Library provides resources to support the arts and academic curricula of the school as well as leisure reading, listening and viewing to enrich residential life for artistically gifted high school students and the school's overall community.
+Welcome to the Library!
+As the central hub of our school, we provide resources to support the arts and academic curricula, as well as leisure reading, listening and viewing to enrich residential life for artistically gifted high school students and the school's overall community.

 Virtual Resources & Services

 The John I. Smith Charities Library is committed to providing resources that support fully engaged learning, whether on campus or online.

 Learn more about how we can help you below:

 - Books to Students: BTS